Some of the things you buy for your baby are more useful than others.

 Expiry dates are in place to protect the public from harm.

-So that fact that strollers don’t have an expiry date indicate that using an old stroller does not pose a safety concern, provided you make a common sense judgement regarding its overall condition.
+So the fact that strollers don’t have an expiry date indicates that using an old stroller does not pose a safety concern, provided you make a common sense judgement regarding its overall condition.